The Enigma Chronicles - Echoes

 Viper was deadpanned.
 "See who?
 Cayman, if you so much as—"

 But Cayman switched off the frequency before the other could finish, then let the stifled device fall to the ocean below.

 For the first time in a long time, well, Anna was feeling listless.
 She'd been cooped up in her patrol car all morning, on her own, waiting on new developments.
-She drove around Pewter City for hours and kept her eyes peeled for any bizarre activity.
+She drove around Fuchsia City for hours and kept her eyes peeled for any bizarre activity.
 It was the most she could contribute to the investigation at this point, especially since she didn't have the court order needed to set up surveillance around the Kace household.